Howard Schultz: Early life and education

 Howard D. Schultz was born on July 19, 1953, to Ashkenazi Jewish parents, Fred and Elaine Schultz, in Brooklyn, New York.
-Fred Schultz was a truck driver.
+His father was a truck driver, and his mother was a receptionist.
 Howard has two siblings.
 Schultz grew up in the Canarsie public housing projects.
-According to Schultz, his family was poor.
+According to Schultz, his family was poor, although childhood contemporaries recount a middle-class upbringing, with one of his contemporaries referring to the development in which he was raised as "the country club of projects."

 Schultz spent his time after school at the Boys Club of New York.
-He is also part of the Boys’ Club of New York's Alumni and has a “Lifetime Membership Card, which is a privilege we designate to those we consider special members of our BCNY community.”
+He is active in the Boys’ Club of New York's Alumni.

 Schultz graduated from Canarsie High School in 1971.
-He attended Northern Michigan University (NMU) from 1971 to 1975, graduating with a B.A. in communications.
+He attended Northern Michigan University (NMU) from 1971 to 1975, where he was a member of Tau Kappa Epsilon fraternity, graduating with a B.A. in communications.
+He had played football, expecting an athletic scholarship but an injury caused him to quit.

-His grandfather was born in Manchester, New Hampshire.

 Career

 Early career

-After graduating Schultz stayed in Michigan and worked at a ski lodge for a year.
-He then took up a job in New York City as a salesman for Xerox, and was recruited by Swedish kitchenware manufacturer PAI Partners in 1979 to be general manager of its U.S. subsidiary, Hammarplast.
-At Hammarplast, Schultz was responsible for the coffee machine manufacturer's U.S. operations, and in 1981 he visited the Starbucks Coffee Company in Seattle, Washington to fill their plastic cone filter orders.
+In 1976, he became a salesman for Xerox in New York.
+In 1979, he was recruited by French private equity firm PAI Partners to be general manager of a Swedish kitchenware manufacturer's U.S. subsidiary, Hammarplast.
+At Hammarplast, Schultz was responsible for the coffee machine manufacturer's U.S. operations, and in 1981 he visited the Starbucks Coffee Company in Seattle to fill their plastic cone filter orders.